🇮🇪COURTS

 After you file

-• Keep records of all communications with the court
+• Confirm receipt of the warrant with the court registry.

-• Track the offender's compliance with the order
+• Track the offender’s completion of the remaining hours.

 Source and verification log